yoshimoriryu/myvanna/README.md

 The system operates as a sophisticated, multi-agent workflow orchestrated by LangGraph.

-1.  **Intent Routing**: When a user sends a message, it first goes to an **Intent Router**.
-This agent uses an LLM to decide if the query is a general conversational question (`GENERAL_CHAT`) or if it requires database access (`SQL_AGENT`).
+1.  **Intent Routing**: When a user sends a message, it first goes to an **Intent Router** to decide if the query is for the `GENERAL_CHAT` agent or the `SQL_AGENT`.

 2.  **Domain Routing**: If the intent is `SQL_AGENT`, the query is passed to a **Domain Router**.
-This agent analyzes the question and decides which data domain (e.g., `students`, `finance`) is the most relevant, based on the domains that have been trained.
+This agent reads the `domain_metadata.json` file to create a rich prompt.
+It uses this context to analyze the user's question and decide which data domain is the most relevant.

 3.  **SQL Generation**: The query is then passed to the appropriate `MyVanna` instance for that domain.
-The `vanna_engine` uses its RAG capabilities to generate a SQL query based on the DDL, documentation, and SQL pairs it was trained on.
+The `vanna_engine` uses its RAG capabilities to generate a SQL query.

-4.  **Secure Execution**: The generated SQL is **not** executed by the agent.
-Instead, it is passed to an **Execution Node** in the LangGraph flow.
-This node performs two critical functions:
+4.  **Secure Execution**: The generated SQL is passed to an **Execution Node** which first asks the user for approval, then calls the **Secure Execution API**.
-    a.  **User Approval**: It presents the SQL to the user for approval—a vital safety check.
-    b.  **API Call**: Upon approval, it sends the SQL query via an HTTP request to the standalone **Secure Execution API**.

-5.  **Data Retrieval**: The Secure API is the only component with direct database credentials.
-It receives the SQL, runs it against the private PostgreSQL database, and returns the results as JSON.
+5.  **Data Retrieval & Explanation**: The Secure API (the only component with DB credentials) executes the query and returns the results as JSON.
+This is passed to an **Explanation Node** which synthesizes a final, natural-language answer.

-6.  **Explanation**: The JSON result is passed back to the LangGraph agent, which sends the original question and the data to an **Explanation Node**.
-This node uses an LLM to synthesize a final, natural-language answer for the user.